jamie-mh/AuthenticatorPro/CONTRIBUTING.md

 * If the icon requires a dark theme variant, repeat the process and append "_dark" to the name.

-* Optional: To complete the process and to build / test the project with the new icons, run the `generate_icons.py` script in the extras directory.
-This will generate the DPI variants, reference them in the csproj file and icon map.
+* Optional: To complete the process and to build / test the project with the new icons, the DPI variants and map must be generated.
+If you're not comfortable with running Python scripts, skip this step.

+  * Install the Pillow library: [https://pillow.readthedocs.io/en/stable/installation.html](https://pillow.readthedocs.io/en/stable/installation.html)
+  * Run the `generate_icons.py` script in the extras directory.

 * Remove the entry from the [missing icons list](./extra/missing_icons.txt) if it exists.